 8 Simple Child Safety Tips

 It takes only an instant for a child to get injured or swallow an object that could cause lasting, or even deadly, damage.
 The tips that follow can help keep your child safe from the common hazards noted above:

-Be mindful of small objects anywhere in your home, and do a quick check of floors and countertops for pins, tacks, buttons, batteries, hair balls, etc., before allowing your child access to the space
+- Be mindful of small objects anywhere in your home, and do a quick check of floors and counter tops for pins, tacks, buttons, batteries, hair balls and more before allowing your child access to the space.

 i Pediatrics May 14, 2012

 ii The New York Times May 14, 2012

 iv Pediatrics Vol. 125 No. 6 June 1, 2010, pp. 1178 -1183